Nikola Pašić: Alexander's coup d'état

-After King Alexander declared himself of age ahead of time and dismissed the regency, he offered a moderate Radical Lazar Dokić to form a government.
+In 1893, though still only 16 years old, King Alexander declared himself of age and dismissed the regents who had governed since 1889.
+He named moderate Radical Lazar Dokić to form a government.
 Though he received approval from some members of the Radical party to participate in the government, Pašić refused.
-In order to exclude him from the political scene in Serbia, Alexander sent Pašić as his extraordinary envoy to Saint Petersburg, Russia, 1893–1894.
+To exclude him from the political scene in Serbia, Alexander sent Pašić as his extraordinary envoy to Russia in 1893–1894.
+In 1894, Alexander brought his father back to Serbia.
 In 1896, the king managed to force Pašić to back off from pushing for constitutional reforms.
-However, since 1897 both kings, Milan and Alexander, ruled almost jointly; as both disliked Pašić, in 1898 they had him imprisoned for 9 months because Samouprava published a statement about his previous opposition to King Milan.
+However, since 1897 both kings, Milan and Alexander, had ruled almost jointly.
+As both disliked Pašić, in 1898 they had him imprisoned for nine months because Samouprava published a statement about his previous opposition to King Milan.
 Pašić claimed he was misquoted, with no effect.

 Ivandan's assassination attempt

 Former fireman, Đura Knežević, who was sentenced to death, tried to assassinate ex-king Milan in June 1899 (Serbian: Ивандањски атентат).
 The same evening, Milan declared that the Radical Party tried to kill him and all heads of the Radical Party were arrested, including Pašić who had just been released from prison from his previous sentence.
 The accusations that the Radicals or Pašić were linked to the assassination attempt were unfounded.
 Still, Milan insisted that Nikola Pašić and Kosta Taušanović be sentenced to death.
 Austria-Hungary feared that the execution of the pro-Russian Pašić would force Russia to intervene, abandoning an 1897 agreement to leave Serbia in status quo.
-A special envoy was sent from Vienna to Milan to warn him that Austria would boycott the Obrenović dynasty if Pašić was executed.
+A special envoy was sent from Vienna to Milan to warn him that Austria-Hungary would boycott the Obrenović dynasty if Pašić was executed.
 Noted Serbian historian Slobodan Jovanović later claimed that the entire assassination was staged so that Milan could get rid of the Radical Party.

 Imprisoned and unaware of Austria-Hungary's interference, Pašić confessed that the Radical Party had been disloyal to the dynasty, which probably saved many people from prison.
 As part of the deal reached with the interior minister Đorđe Genčić, the government officially left its own role out of the statement, so that it appeared that Pašić behaved cowardly and succumbed to the pressure.
 Pašić was sentenced to five years but released immediately.
 This caused future conflict within the Radical Party as younger members considered Pašić a coward and traitor, and split from the party.
 For the remainder of Alexander's rule, Pašić retired from politics.
-Although the young monarch disliked Pašić, he was often summoned for consultations but would refrain from giving advice and insist that he is no longer involved with politics.
+Although the young monarch disliked Pašić, he was often summoned for consultations but would refrain from giving advice and insist that he was no longer involved with politics.